by M. Bourne

 Note 1: When doing scalar multiplication, if we start with a 3 × 2 matrix, we end with a 3 × 2 matrix.
 This is not so in matrix multiplication that we meet in the next section.

-Note 2: See many more examples of scalar multiplication in the Flash matrix applet, which is on the next page.
+Note 2: See many more examples of scalar multiplication in the matrix applet, which is on a following page.

 1. Find the value of the literal numbers (the variables):